Compactification and trees of spheres covers: Isomorphism classes of trees of spheres

 We prove the following theorem:

-\begin{theorem} If $T$ is a combinatorial tree, then $\psi(T)$ is a set of admissible partitions.
-The trees $T$ and $T'$ are isomorphic if and only if ${\psi(T)=\psi(T')}$.
-Every admissible set of partition is the image of a (stable) tree. \end{theorem}
+\begin{theorem} Two combinatorial trees $T$ and $T'$ are isomorphic if and only if ${\psi(T)=\psi(T')}$.
+If $T$ is a combinatorial tree, then $\psi(T)$ is a collection of admissible partitions, and every admissible collection of partition is the image of a (stable) tree. \end{theorem}

-\begin{corollary} The map $\psi$ induces a bijection between the set of isomorphism classes of trees and the set of admissible sets of partitions. \end{corollary}
+\begin{corollary} The map $\psi$ induces a bijection between the set of isomorphism classes of trees and the set of admissible collections of partitions. \end{corollary}

-The end of this section is the proof of this theorem.
+We finish this section by the proof of Theorem \ref{bijpartition}.